-From production monitoring to security concerns, businesses need to analyze and review their logs on a daily basis to make sure their system is up to par.
+From production monitoring to security concerns, businesses need to know how to analyze logs on a daily basis to make sure their system is up to par.
 Here are the reasons why analyzing your log data is so important.
 According to Security Metrics, by performing log analysis and daily logging monitoring, you’ll be able to “demonstrate your willingness to comply with PCI DSS and HIPAA requirements, (and) it will also help you defend against insider and outsider threats.”

 If you landed here, chances are you probably know what logs are, but we’ll start off with a short explanation of what it is.
 Typically, application logs capture timestamped data related to actions serviced by applications, decisions taken by applications, actions initiated by applications, and runtime characteristics of applications.